-The Private Warrants included in the Private Units are identical to the Public Warrants sold as part of the Public Units in our Public Offering, except that so long as they are held by the initial purchasers of the Private Units or their permitted transferees: (i) they will not be redeemable by us, (ii) they (including the Class A Common Stock issuable upon the exercise of the Private Warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold until 30 days after the completion of our initial business combination and (iii) they may be exercised by the holders for cash or on a cashless basis, as described in this Amendment.
+The Private Warrants included in the Private Units are identical to the Public Warrants sold as part of the Public Units in our Public Offering, except that so long as they are held by the initial purchasers of the Private Units or their permitted transferees: (i) they will not be redeemable by us, (ii) they (including the Class A Common Stock issuable upon the exercise of the Private Warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold until 30 days after the completion of our initial business combination and (iii) they may be exercised by the holders for cash or on a cashless basis, as described in this Annual Report.

-Because each unit contains one-half of one redeemable warrant and only a whole warrant may be exercised, and because our warrants are accounted for as liabilities, the units may be worth less than units of other blank check companies.
+Because each unit contains one-half of one redeemable warrant and only a whole warrant may be exercised, the units may be worth less than units of other blank check companies.